EpistasisLab/tpot/docs_sources/examples.md

 ## Boston housing prices modeling

-The following code illustrates how TPOT can be employed for performing a _regression task_ over the Boston housing prices data set.
+The following code illustrates how TPOT can be employed for performing a _regression task_ over the Boston housing prices dataset.

 ```Python
 from tpot import TPOTRegressor